Enternalishere/kasparro-agentic-Yashowardhan/README.md

-# Multi-Agent Content Generation System
+Multi-Agent Content Generation System

-Run `python src/main.py` to generate JSON outputs and documentation.
+Run the pipeline using:

+python src/main.py

-A **production-grade agentic automation system** that transforms structured product data into **machine-readable content pages** using modular AI agents, reusable logic blocks, and a custom template engine.
+This repository implements a production-grade multi-agent content generation system that transforms structured product data into machine-readable JSON content pages.

-This project demonstrates **Applied AI Engineering**, focusing on **system design, orchestration, abstraction, and extensibility** — not content writing or UI.

----
+This is not a content-writing or UI project.
+It is a systems engineering challenge focused on agent design, orchestration, validation, and execution integrity.

-## 🎯 Problem Statement
+🎯 Problem Statement

-Modern content systems often rely on monolithic pipelines that are difficult to scale, extend, or reason about.
+Most AI-driven content systems rely on monolithic scripts or prompt-only pipelines that are:

+Hard to extend

+Difficult to audit

+Prone to hidden hardcoding or fallback behavior

-The goal of this project is to design a **modular multi-agent system** that:
+The goal of this project is to design a modular, agentic automation system that:

-- Understands structured product data
-- Autonomously generates user-centric content
+Operates via independent, single-responsibility agents

+Communicates only through structured JSON

-- Produces clean, machine-readable outputs
+Produces validated, machine-readable outputs

-- Remains extensible to new products and templates
+Remains extensible, testable, and audit-proof

-The system operates **entirely through cooperating agents**, each with a single responsibility and well-defined inputs/outputs.

----

-## 🧩 Solution Overview
+🧩 Solution Overview

-This project implements a **multi-agent content generation pipeline** where:
+This project implements a multi-agent pipeline where:

-- Each agent performs **one focused task**
+Each agent performs exactly one responsibility

-- Agents communicate only via **structured JSON**
+Agents never share global state

+All inter-agent communication is explicit and structured

-- Content generation is driven by **reusable logic blocks**
+Content generation is driven by reusable logic blocks

-- Output pages are assembled using a **custom template engine**
+Pages are assembled via a custom template engine

-- The entire flow is orchestrated as a deterministic pipeline
+The pipeline is orchestrated as a typed DAG

-The system produces:
+Generated Outputs

-- 📄 FAQ Page
+📄 FAQ Page

-- 📄 Product Description Page
+📄 Product Description Page

-- 📄 Comparison Page (against a fictional competitor)
+📄 Comparison Page (vs fictional product)

-All outputs are **valid JSON** and suitable for downstream automation.
+All outputs are pure JSON and suitable for downstream automation.

----

-## 🏗️ System Architecture
+🏗️ System Architecture

-### 🔁 Execution Flow
+🔁 Execution Flow
 Raw Product Data
    ↓
 Product Parsing Agent
    ↓
 Question Generation Agent
    ↓
 Content Logic Block Agent
    ↓
 Template Engine Agent
    ↓
 Fictional Product Agent
    ↓
 Page Assembly Agent
    ↓
-JSON Content Pages
+Validated JSON Outputs
    ↓
 Documentation Agent

----

-## 🤖 Agent Responsibilities

-### 1️⃣ Product Parsing Agent
-- Normalizes raw input into a strict `ProductModel`
-- Validates schema
-- No content generation

-### 2️⃣ Question Generation Agent
-- Generates 15+ categorized user questions
-- Categories include usage, safety, purchase, comparison, etc.
-- Questions are answerable using product data only

-### 3️⃣ Content Logic Block Agent
-- Builds reusable, atomic transformation units
-- Examples:
-  - `extract_benefits`
-  - `usage_instructions`
-  - `safety_notes`
-  - `ingredient_summary`
-  - `price_context`
-  - `comparison_logic`

-### 4️⃣ Template Engine Agent
-- Defines structured templates (not text blobs)
-- Declares:
-  - required fields
-  - logic block dependencies
-  - formatting rules

-### 5️⃣ Fictional Product Agent
-- Generates a comparable fictional Product B
-- Uses the same schema
-- No hidden advantages or external assumptions

-### 6️⃣ Page Assembly Agent
-- Applies templates + logic blocks
-- Produces final JSON pages

-### 7️⃣ Documentation Agent
-- Generates system documentation
-- Focuses on architecture and design decisions

----

-## 🧠 Design Principles

-- **Single Responsibility per Agent**
-- **No hidden global state**
-- **JSON-only communication**
-- **Composable logic blocks**
-- **Template-driven content**
-- **Extensible to new products & pages**

----

-## 📦 Outputs

-The system generates the following machine-readable outputs:

-- `faq.json`
-- `product_page.json`
-- `comparison_page.json`
-- `docs/projectdocumentation.md`

-Each output is:
-- Deterministic
-- Schema-consistent
-- Ready for downstream consumption

----

-## 🚫 What This Project Is NOT

-- ❌ Not a UI or frontend project
-- ❌ Not a monolithic script
-- ❌ Not prompt-only content generation
-- ❌ Not dependent on external data or research

-This is a **systems engineering challenge**, not a copywriting task.

----

-## 🧪 Extensibility

-The architecture supports:
-- New product types
-- Additional templates
-- New content logic blocks
-- Alternate orchestration strategies (DAGs, state machines)

----

-## 🏁 Conclusion

-This project demonstrates how **agentic AI systems** can be designed with the same rigor as production software systems — emphasizing modularity, clarity, and correctness over ad-hoc generation.

-It reflects the type of **automation-first, system-oriented AI engineering** used in real-world applied AI teams.

----
+The pipeline is executed as a DAG, allowing independent agents to be parallelized where applicable.

+🤖 Agent Responsibilities
+1️⃣ Product Parsing Agent

+Normalizes raw input into a strict ProductModel

+Enforces schema validation

+Performs no content generation

+2️⃣ Question Generation Agent

+Generates 15+ categorized user questions

+Categories include usage, safety, pricing, comparison, etc.

+All questions are derived dynamically at runtime

+Questions are answerable using only provided product data

+3️⃣ Content Logic Block Agent

+Defines reusable, atomic logic blocks such as:

+extract_benefits

+usage_instructions

+safety_notes

+ingredient_summary

+price_context

+comparison_logic

+Logic blocks are deterministic and testable

+No logic blocks generate free-form content independently

+4️⃣ Template Engine Agent

+Defines structured templates, not text blobs

+Each template declares:

+Required fields

+Logic block dependencies

+Schema constraints

+Enforces validation and dependency resolution

+Fails loudly on invalid or incomplete assemblies

+5️⃣ Fictional Product Agent

+Generates a fictional but comparable Product B

+Uses the same ProductModel schema

+Introduces no hidden advantages or external assumptions

+6️⃣ Page Assembly Agent

+Applies validated templates and logic blocks

+Produces final JSON pages

+Performs no schema enforcement (handled upstream)

+7️⃣ Documentation Agent

+Generates documentation dynamically from:

+Agent definitions

+Execution flow

+Templates and logic blocks

+No static or hardcoded documentation content

+🔒 Execution & Integrity Guarantees

+This system enforces strict execution integrity:

+❌ No hardcoded questions, FAQs, pages, or documentation

+❌ No mock, wrapper, or fallback agents

+❌ No deterministic placeholder outputs

+❌ No silent degradation paths

+All outputs are:

+Generated dynamically by agent execution

+Derived from runtime inputs

+Validated against declared schemas

+If any agent fails or required dependencies are unavailable, the pipeline fails loudly and produces no output artifacts.

+🧪 Validation & Testing

+The repository includes automated tests for:

+Logic block correctness

+Template schema enforcement

+Question count and categorization constraints

+End-to-end DAG execution

+All final JSON artifacts are validated before being written to disk.

+⚙️ Configuration & Orchestration

+Model names, thresholds, and limits are centralized in configuration

+Agents do not hardcode infrastructure or model choices

+Pipeline state is typed and schema-validated

+Execution is observable and debuggable via structured logging

+📦 Outputs

+The system produces the following artifacts:

+faq.json

+product_page.json

+comparison_page.json

+docs/projectdocumentation.md

+Each artifact is:

+Schema-validated

+Machine-readable

+Generated via agent orchestration (not static files)

+🚫 What This Project Is NOT

+❌ Not a UI or frontend project

+❌ Not a monolithic script

+❌ Not prompt-only content generation

+❌ Not dependent on external data or assumptions

+This project emphasizes system correctness over superficial generation